Andy Ibáñez Player Props: Tigers vs. Twins

-Andy Ibanez -- hitting .412 in his past 10 games -- will be in action for the Detroit Tigers versus the Minnesota Twins, with Kenta Maeda on the hill, on June 23 at 6:40 PM ET.
+Andy Ibanez -- with a slugging percentage of .714 in his past 10 games, including six extra-base hits -- will be in action for the Detroit Tigers versus the Minnesota Twins, with Pablo Lopez on the mound, on June 24 at 7:15 PM ET.

 Andy Ibáñez Game Info & Props vs. the Twins